AndyFree96/AndyFree96.github.io/学习javascript数据结构与算法/index.md

     }

     peek() {
-      // see what&#39;s the last item in stack return _items[_items.length - 1];
+      // see what's the last item in stack return _items[_items.length - 1];
     }